What is the PPP loan forgiveness deadline?

 - A second draw PPP loan for businesses needing additional funding.

 Both the SBA and lenders need time to update their forgiveness application process to account for these changes.

 Where do I submit my application?

 Each lender will be taking forgiveness applications through their own online portals.
-Once your lender is accepting forgiveness applications, they will let you know.
+Check to see if your lender is accepting forgiveness applications.
+You may also be notified by email.

 What can I do right now?

-Take this time to review your numbers to see if you’re meeting all the requirements to have your loan 100% forgiven.
-Some payroll providers (like Gusto) are offering forgiveness reports that will provide you with a potential reduction number based on your payroll activity.
+Some payroll providers (like Gusto) are offering forgiveness reports that provide you with a potential forgiveness reduction number based on your payroll activity.
+This will show the impact of any reduced headcount or salary and wages.
 These reports provide you with actionable steps to take if you have not met the terms for forgiveness on the entirety of the loan due to payroll activity.
-This will include any necessary changes to employee wages, headcount, and rehiring.

-You can also start gathering the required documents for once applications open.
-You can find a list of documents in our guide on all things PPP loan forgiveness.
+You can also start gathering the required documents for when applications open.
+You can find a list of documents in our simple guide on PPP loan forgiveness.